Dany Chamoun: Death

+Aftermath and trials

-On 21 October 1990, Chamoun, along with his second wife Ingrid Abdelnour (forty-five), and his two sons, Tarek (seven) and Julian (five), were killed when the Lebanese Forces attacked their home.
-On 24 June 1995, the Lebanese Tribunal found Samir Geagea guilty of the murder of Dany Chamoun and his family.
+On 24 June 1995, the Lebanese Tribunal found Christian rival Samir Geagea guilty of the murder of Dany Chamoun and his family.
 He was sentenced to death commuted to life in prison with hard labour.
 Co-defendants Camille Karam and Rafic Saadeh were sentenced to ten and one year respectively.
 Ten other members of the Lebanese Forces were sentenced to life in absentia.
 The case was based entirely on circumstantial evidence and the trial was described by Amnesty International as seriously flawed.
 Geagea remained on trial for the Saydet al-Najat Church bombing.
-The verdict was rejected by a part of the Lebanese public opinion and by Dany's brother, Dori Chamoun, who declared that the Syrian occupation army was responsible for the massacre.
-Geagea was released as a part of a joint goodwill national reconciliation policy, after the Syrian departure.
+The verdict was rejected by a part of the Lebanese public opinion and by Dany's brother, Dory Chamoun, who declared that the Syrian occupation army was responsible for the massacre.
+Geagea was released on 18 July 2005 when the 14 March Alliance-controlled Lebanese Parliament voted an amnesty bill.
+This is despite the amnesty bill nominally excluding the release of convicts of "crimes of assassination or attempted assassination of religious figures, political leaders and foreign or Arab diplomats".